Transport in Copenhagen: Intercity bus

-Tickets
+Ticketing

 There are 193 rail stations where most of them have connecting bus services.
 This link shows all lines, stations and fare zones.
 The Copenhagen local traffic area is divided in 95 zones.
 Zones 1, 2 and 3 make up the city core of Copenhagen.

 The same ticket is valid for travel on bus, train, and metro networks.
 Ticket machines are installed at all stations, and tickets can also be bought on buses and at ticket counters located at major stations.
 A ticket price inside the Copenhagen local traffic area is distance-dependent and always between two and nine zones (a nine zone ticket goes for all zones).
 The fine for not having a valid ticket is 750DKK.

 Rejsekortet (lit. "the travel card") is an electronic ticket system for Danish public transport.
 The system is a collaborative work between DSB, HUR, Ørestadsselskabet, and various regional bus companies.
 It is similar to the Oyster card used in Greater London in England.
 The system will replace the current zone ticket system.
 Instead, fares will be calculated from the distance made from the beginning of the journey to the end, as the crow flies, so as to give a better correlation between price and distance travelled.
 However, technical difficulties have been reported on equipment not registering properly and people forgetting to check out after completion of their journey.
 Online user-friendliness and customer service have also taken criticism.